-International students, if they qualify, may only apply for the International Scholarship (for an Associate Degree program).
+International students, if they qualify, may only apply for the International Scholarship.

 Please note that students that are receiving financial assistance from Vocational Rehabilitation, Military Active Duty, or VA do not qualify for any FNU scholarship.

 FNU reserves the right to modify or terminate any scholarship at its sole discretion.